Skip to content

 EU Login Integration

 EU Login (the European Commission's authentication service, formerly ECAS) is planned as a replacement or additional identity provider alongside Keycloak in a future iteration.
 This would lower the barrier for European public sector users and align with eIDAS-based identity verification.
-No implementation has been started yet.
+Implementation scope and SoilWise role in this process is under discussions with the JRC.

 Further Iteration Goals